-How To Get A U.S. Credit Card For Non-Residents
+Credit Cards for Foreigners: How to Get a U.S. Credit Card for Non-Residents

 Whether you’re a student studying in the U.S. or you are in the process of applying for a green card, a credit card in the USA for foreigners is a convenient way to afford purchases and build credit history.
 The good news is that it’s possible to get a credit card for non-residents.

 The option that works best for you will depend on your personal financial and residence situation.
-Keep reading for the answers to common non residents credit card questions so that you can explore your options.
+Keep reading for the answers on how to get a U.S. credit card for non-residents and general insights into credit cards for foreigners.

 What to know about getting a credit card for a non-U.S. citizen